Kimsure/DSFormer/README.md

 ----
 ### Abstract

 Image denoising is an important low-level computer vision task, which aims to reconstruct a noise-free and high-quality image from a noisy image.
-In this paper, we proposed an image denoising network structure based on Transformer, which is named DSformer.
-DSformer consists of three modules, including a preprocessing module, a local-global feature extraction module, and a reconstruction module.
+In this paper, we proposed an image denoising network structure based on Transformer, which is named DenSformer.
+DenSformer consists of three modules, including a preprocessing module, a local-global feature extraction module, and a reconstruction module.
 Specifically, the local-global feature extraction module consists of several Sformer groups, each of which has several ETransformer layers and a convolution layer, together with a residual connection.
 These Sformer groups are densely skip-connected to fuse the feature of different layers, and they jointly capture the local and global information from the given noisy images.
-Experimental results prove that our DSformer achieves improvement compared to some state-of-the-art methods.
-In synthetic noise removal, DSformer outperforms other methods by up to 0.22 dB in gray-scale images and 0.13 dB in color images.
-In real noise removal, DSformer can achieve comparable performance, while the number of parameters can be reduced by up to 40%.
+Experimental results prove that our DenSformer achieves improvement compared to some state-of-the-art methods.
+In synthetic noise removal, DenSformer outperforms other methods by up to 0.13-0.39 dB in gray-scale images and color images.
+In real noise removal, DenSformer can achieve comparable performance, while the number of parameters can be reduced by up to 40%.

 ---